 Proof of auto insurance in Canada undergoing major changes

-Ontario drivers are joining their neighbours in Alberta, Nova Scotia and Newfoundland and Labrador (July 2019), and Quebec (July 2019) who have been able to display digital proof of insurance since 2018 and earlier in 2019.
+Ontario (Sept 2020) drivers are joining their neighbours in Nova Scotia (Jan 2019), Alberta (July 2019), Newfoundland and Labrador (July 2019), and Quebec (July 2019) who have been able to display digital proof of insurance since 2019.
 But it’s unclear if an electronic version of the pink slip can ever replace a paper copy.
 As of February 2023, New Brunswick drivers were now able to use a digital pink slip as proof of insurance.

 The Bottom Line